 - Buy it now.
-Premiums for the same coverage increase the older you become.
+Premiums for the same coverage generally increase the older you become.
 And the longer you wait, the more you risk developing a health condition that could increase your premium further, or make you uninsurable.

 - If you want permanent life but you're on a budget, consider some term for now.
 You can save money initially by buying some term life in combination with permanent life.
 Then later, if your budget increases, consider converting the term policy to permanent life.1

 - Consider group life insurance offered through your employer.
-It may be available at a low cost.
+It may be available at a relatively low cost.
 But keep in mind that your group coverage may end or become more expensive when you leave your job or as you get older.

 - Were recently married or divorced

 - Have a child or grandchild who was recently born or adopted

 - Provide care or financial help to a child or parent

 - Need to provide assistance or long-term care for a loved one

 - Have children or grandchildren who are about to enter college

 - Refinanced your home mortgage in the past six months